Floof2133/TouchOS/README.md

 ## Documentation

 Documentation will be written once I figure out what I'm actually doing.
 Current documentation consists of:
-- Scattered comments in the bootloader
+- Scattered comments in the source code
+- My brain

 ## Contributing